 Bubbler irrigation is a more localize way of watering than traditional spray heads.
 Instead of spraying water in air, bubbler systems introduce water directly at ground level.
 Bubblers are designed to deliver water to a targeted spot or small area of your landscape.

-Bubblers are most commonly used with trees, especially young trees that are still establishing their roots, and for shrubs or ornamental plants that require direct watering at the root ball. but terrible for grass because they cover so little ground.
+Bubblers are most commonly used with trees, especially young trees that are still establishing their roots, and for shrubs or ornamental plants that require direct watering at the root ball.
+But, they are terrible for grass because they cover so little ground.
 Bubbler systems perform best on level ground with thirsty soils that can handle the high density of water delivery.
 Because so much water flows into a small region, the water soaks deeply and helps foster strong root growth.
 That’s why these systems are favored for trees.

 The intent of bubbler irrigation is to ‘pool’ water in a specific area for a deep soak.
 While the bubbler system is running, you should expect to see standing water until the water can fully sink into the soil.
 Bubblers are also commonly used to replace certain spray heads in a zone where both grass and trees (or specialty plants) are present.